sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/dialog/variants-states.md

   title: 'Dialog, complex'
 }) }}

-* The complex variant is used to create or edit complex data objects if they cannot be edited directly in the content of the application.{.lead}
+* The complex variant is used to create or edit complex data objects if they cannot be edited directly in the content of the application. {.lead}
-* If the user wants to dismiss the dialog and ...{.lead}
+* If the user wants to dismiss the dialog and ... {.lead}
-    * no changes have been made, the dialog closes and no discard confirmation is required.{.lead}
+    * no changes have been made, the dialog closes and no discard confirmation is required. {.lead}
-    * the user has made changes, the user is prompted to confirm the discard action.{.lead}
+    * the user has made changes, the user is prompted to confirm the discard action. {.lead}

 ## Specifications
 {{ specificationLinks({